 Seasonal or temporary foreign workers could also have been hired without being given the correct training or vetted for language ability.
 Consequently, they may well be much more vulnerable to suggesting a farm or agricultural injury.

 What must be highlighted is that whether or not someone is a foreign worker or a non-UK national, they have the same rights to be safe in the workplace.
 Their employer also owes them the same considerations.
+Otherwise, they could have to pay out farming accident compensation if something goes wrong.

 The owner and/ or operator of any machinery and equipment used on a farm is responsible for its maintenance.
 One such criterion they must follow is to make certain all equipment in use has a visible ‘CE’ mark.
 This shows the item meets all relevant European Union standards and regulations.
 The farm owner should also be able to produce a ‘certificate of conformity’ certifying the equipment as safe.